Oriental White Stork Preservation

 This Toyooka City project to reintroduce the Oriental White Storks to the wild is a unique and notable task with international recognition.

-The countless hours, great efforts and expenditure put into the revival of the Oriental White Stork by Toyooka City has brought these once extinct storks back to live in coexistence with humans in a place they once inhabited.
+The countless hours, great efforts and expenditure put into the revival of the Oriental White Stork by Toyooka City has brought these once extinct storks back to live in coexistence with humans.

 A Supportive Environment - Habitat Preservation